wizos/awesome-stars-eryajf/README.md

 *   [ywjno/burr](https://github.com/ywjno/burr) - 电子书制作工具（PDF, ePub, Mobi, HTML）

 *   [feedbin/feedbin](https://github.com/feedbin/feedbin) - A nice place to read on the web.

-*   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
-Your agents are standing by!

 ## Batchfile